WELCOME TO THE WILCOX ESTATE

 Frederick P. Wilcox embodied the entrepreneurial spirit of late 19th-century America.
 Born in Rochester, New York in 1857, he earned his law degree from the University of Michigan before establishing his practice in Adrian, Michigan.
 In 1886, he married Carolyn Hill and boldly relocated to the rapidly growing city of Grand Rapids, where electric lights and telephones were just beginning to appear in homes.

 Wilcox quickly pivoted from law to real estate and lending, demonstrating remarkable business acumen.
-He acquired farmland near Reeds Lake from George Young, John Apsey, and Mr. Reed, creating what became the San-Lu-Rae subdivision—named for three of his five children: Sanford, Louise, and Raymond.
+He acquired farmland near Reeds Lake from George Young, John Apsey, and Ezra & Sophia Reed, creating what became the San-Lu-Rae subdivision—named for three of the first Wilcox’s five children: Sanford, Louise, and Raymond.
 His office in the newly constructed Wonderly Building placed him at the heart of Grand Rapids’ commercial district.

 A civic leader as well as businessman, Wilcox served as one of the first presidents of the newly incorporated Village of East Grand Rapids from 1892-1893, when the community boasted just 300 residents.
 He championed education, serving on the U.B.A.
 Board of Trustees and funding youth scholarships.